 -Also, my neighbor’s son’s brother’s friend is one of those “computer guys” I could just ask him to do this right?

-SEO or SEM is really it’s own industry and has hundreds if not thousands of variables.
-To keep things interesting Google changes their search algorithm every few months if not sooner usually requiring immediate and in-depth research to make sure that any new factors are optimized.
+SEO is really it’s own industry and has hundreds if not thousands of variables.
+To keep things interesting Google changes their search algorithm every few months if not sooner.
+Usually this requires immediate and in-depth research to make sure that any new factors are optimized.
 It really does take full time dedication to constantly decipher reports and metrics and continue an evolving strategy.
 It definitely is not “set it and forget it”, it’s a long term game and if you stop moving you will see your ranking and traffic plummet.

--Oh, totally forgot- I just found a company that can get me Page 1 rank in one month!
+-Oh, totally forgot-I found a company that can get me Page 1 rank in one month!

 So why do I need to read this if I’m looking to hire someone?

 Because you’re smart and want to stay ahead of your competitors!
 You know your business best and can provide unique insights into the core of your practices and visitors.
-We love working with clients that want to be involved and we truly see a much higher return with ROI when we can provide a laser focused SEO marketing strategy.
+We love working with clients that want to be involved.
+We truly see a much higher return with ROI when we can provide a laser focused SEO marketing strategy.

 Is that it?

-Hahahahahahahahaha..(whew), absolutely not!
-This is just the first step on a SEO long journey my friend, we plan to keep exploring SEO and SEM in all it’s facets and in more and more detail.
+Absolutely not!
+This is just the first step on a SEO long journey.
+We plan to keep exploring SEO in all it’s details.
 Our goal is to create a great go-to resource for anyone who wants to learn about how much a strong marketing plan can contribute to your success.

 - 1.The Absolutely Beginners Guide To SEO With Not A Lot Of Tech Speak

 - 4.How To Untangle Your Domain, Hosting, and Email